arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ## Product Overview

-The Arduino UNO Q unlocks a new level of performance for the Arduino ecosystem, blending robust computing power from Qualcomm’s advanced QRB2210 Microprocessor (MPU) running a full Debian Linux OS with upstream support, and the real-time responsiveness of a dedicated STM32U585 Microcontroller (MCU) running Arduino sketches over Zephyr OS — all on a single board computer.
+The Arduino UNO Q unlocks a new level of performance for the Arduino ecosystem, blending robust computing power from Qualcomm’s advanced QRB2210 Microprocessor (MPU) running a full Debian Linux OS with upstream support, and the real-time responsiveness of a dedicated STM32U585 Microcontroller (MCU) running Arduino sketches over Zephyr OS — all on a single-board computer.

 ### Board Architecture Overview